abdullah-hassan1/Project-NLP/README.md

-Make sure you're in the root directory of the project before running the APIs(do not run from apis folder run from Project-NLP folder).
-Use the following commands:
+To run the APIs correctly, make sure you are in the root directory of the project (Project-NLP), not inside the apis folder.
+Then use these commands:
 # Run Dawn's News API
 python -m apis.dawns_news_api